QiuYukang/5G-LENA/tutorial/source/tutorial.rst

 The RRC layer of the gNB is handled by ``LteEnbRrc`` and its companion ``UeManager``, both available in ``lte/model/lte-enb-rrc.cc``.
 While packets incoming from the upper layers are processed by ``LteEnbRrc::SendData()``, packets to be sent to UEs are handled by ``UeManager::SendPacket()``.
-Indeed, if the simulation is started with the following command:
+Indeed, if the simulation is started with the following command

 .. sourcecode:: bash

-    $ NS_LOG="LteEnbRrc=info|prefix_all" ./ns3 run cttc-nr-demo -- --simTime=1s &> out.log
+    $ NS_LOG="LteEnbRrc=info|prefix_all" ./ns3 run cttc-nr-demo &> out.log

 it produces the following log messages: